[NO TITLE FOUND]

 I already had a daughter, and luckily my German wife, Beate, who was a student with me at Oxford, did not check out of my life!
 She is here today, and I cannot tell you how fortunate I feel.

 My plan was to make a livelihood in music.
-I would give it a try in the United States, because had the most developed and vibrant music market.
+I would give it a try in the United States, because [the States] had the most developed and vibrant music market.
 I had heard of Berklee College of Music in Boston: a microcosm of the industry and a place where one could explore different career options.
 At the time, the college offered about 10 music majors, including film scoring and music production &engineering.
 Berklee looked interesting.

 I cast a wide net, and recognized the importance of instrumental proficiency but was not wedded to the idea of playing only the guitar.
 This turned out to be a good thing.
 In 1989, when I set out for Los Angeles with my family, I found out that the local branch of the American Federation of Musicians listed more than 200 pages of guitar players.